 What is ovulation bleeding and spotting?

 Ovulation is when an egg is released from one of the ovaries during the menstrual cycle.
 The egg travels down the fallopian tube to be fertilised by a sperm, resulting in either a pregnancy or a period.
-Depending on the length of your cycle, ovulation happens around 12-16 days before the next period is due and during this window you’re at your most fertile.
-Ovulation bleeding occurs around the time when the ovary releases the egg.
+Depending on the length of your cycle, ovulation happens around 10-20 days before the next period is due.
+The fertile window normally lasts about six days and includes the five days before ovulation, the day of ovulation, and the day after.

 Before ovulation, oestrogen levels slowly rise.
 Then after the egg has been released, the oestrogen levels lower and progesterone levels start to go up.
-This change in hormone levels can cause ovulation bleeding and spotting (lighter than a normal period).
+The balance between the amounts of estrogen and progesterone is delicate.
+Any change in this balance can cause ovulation bleeding and spotting (lighter than a normal period).

 Usually, all you’ll notice is the ovulation bleeding, but sometimes there’ll be accompanying ovulation symptoms such as: